 Aztec Secret Indian Healing Clay

-The Amazon reviews of Aztec Secret Indian Healing Clay--nearly 800 of them!--are so overwhelmingly positive it makes me wonder how I've never before heard of these miraculous bentonite particulates of the earth.
+The reviews of Aztec Secret Indian Healing Clay - over 1,000 of them! - are so overwhelmingly positive it makes me wonder how I've never before heard of these miraculous bentonite particulates of the earth.
 Maybe I was too busy cultivating my beanstalk.
 People herald the clay's ability to visibly extract bacteria and blackheads from the face, chest, back, ass, you name it as it dries.
 But you know what else visibly extracts bacteria and blackheads from those places?
 Duct tape.
 And you don't even have to wait for it to dry.

 In all fairness, Indian healing clays are centuries-old beauty solutions for fighting acne and assuaging skin irritations.
 Supposedly similar bentonite clays were used by Cleopatra, ancient Roman spas, and people from France, such as the priest Kneipp and the Conehead Beldar.
 This particular brand hails from the prolific Aztec population living in...uh, California's Death Valley...and is sun-dried for up to 6 months to turn it into the powdered form that gets packaged for use in facials, body wraps, clay baths, foot soaks, insect bite and poison ivy treatments, and chilled clay muscle recovery packs.